devdumpling/benchmark-transpile-vs-builds/.github/README.md

 That's all cool, but I had issues running it from a workspace.
 It seems like the dependencies have to be in the root (annoying) or you can use globs to specify what you're building.
 Putting the build deps in the root felt cleaner, so I went with that option for now.

 [There was a post around Parcel not working with Turbo](https://github.com/parcel-bundler/parcel/issues/8777), but I didn't find that to be the case so far.
 Will continue to investigate and see if I have any issues though.
+I am a bit nervous around having both a turbo cache *and* a parcel cache.
+That feels like a disaster waiting to happen, but let's see how it goes.

 ## Stack